mnlipp/de.mnl.osgi/README.md

 to the ease of use that you get with the logging libraries.

 I've searched, but all attempts to solve the problem seemed rather complex to me.
-So I have written my own set of really simple to use bridging bundles.
+So I have written my own set of really simple to use bridging/facade bundles.
 Contrary to some other "unification attempts", these bridges/facades put OSGi logging in the center.
 All log events from the "standard" libraries mentioned above are forwarded to the OSGi logging service, and all logging